Biktarvy® (BIC/FTC/TAF)

 BIC/FTC/TAF is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients weighing ≥14 kg:

-• who have no ARV treatment history or
+• with no ARV treatment history, or

-Clinical Data on BIC/FTC/TAF in Pediatric Patients
+Clinical Data on BIC/FTC/TAF Use in Pediatric Participants

-In one pooled analysis of pediatric participants, 31% had ≥1 preexisting RAM, and virologic suppression rates were durable, including among participants with preexisting RAMs.5,6 In another pooled analysis of pediatric participants who switched to FTC/TAF-based treatment, changes in weight, height, and BMI from baseline to Week 48 of BIC/FTC/TAF treatment were consistent with age-expected child development, and TC, LDL, and TG levels improved.7,8
+In another pooled analysis of pediatric participants who switched to FTC/TAF-based treatment, changes in weight, height, and BMI from baseline to Week 48 of BIC/FTC/TAF treatment were consistent with age-expected child development, and TC, LDL, and TG levels improved.8,9

-Real-World Data on BIC/FTC/TAF in Pediatric Patients
+Real-World Data on BIC/FTC/TAF Use in Pediatric Patients

 Product Labeling1